Smithsonian/CCN-Data-Library/contributing.md

 -   Data is licensed under CCBY 4.0

 Templates for data entry can be downloaded from the [CCRCN Data Templates](https://drive.google.com/drive/folders/14N-7l1s151Qmp4AqQOWtIeMtc3efsYZT?usp=sharing) folder on Google Drive.

-[Data Submission Templates: How to Use]{.ul}

-1. Open up the template corresponding to the level of data you will input (core level, materials and methods, etc.)

-2. Fill out the template, referring to the database structure detailed below or the **glossary** sheet on the template to determine what input is appropriate for each column.
-Please strive to provide data for required attributes whenever possible.
-If you have data that does not conform to the CCRCN structure, you can add additional columns in the template, or add this additional data as a different file.

-3. Save the file as lastNameOfFirstAuthor_year_template (e.g. Doe_2022_cores)

-4. Once you have completed the templates, please email to data to [CoastalCarbon\@si.edu](mailto:CoastalCarbon@si.edu){.email} and CCRCN personnel will assist you in the rest of the process.